sam11385/get-json/README.md

+## The GetJSON Project

-## Working on perfecting pulling all of the JSON data.
+Working on perfecting pulling all of the JSON data.

 <ul><strong>Some great free API lists:</strong>
   <li>https://github.com/toddmotto/public-apis</li>